KindleModding/kindlemodding.github.io/content/jailbreaking/post-jailbreak/disable-ota.md

             <div class="stepContent">
                 <p>Before proceeding, check your Kindle's firmware version by going to:</p>
                 <p><strong>Home → Menu → Settings → Device options → Device Info</strong></p>
-                <p class="highlight">Follow the appropriate instructions for your firmware version in each step below</p>
+                <p class="highlight">Follow the appropriate instructions for your firmware version in each each following step.</p>
             </div>
         </div>